Is the Missouri SBDC and SBTDC at UMKC the Small Business Administration (SBA)?

 For clients involved in developing innovative, research-based products of interest to the federal government, SBTDC provides assistance in accessing grant resources.
 SBTDC assists businesses in accessing the Small Business Innovation Research (SBIR) program, a Federal funding opportunity to support research and development projects and the Small Business Technology Transfer (STTR) program, designed to fund public/private sector partnerships between small businesses and universities or research institutions.

 How do I speak to a business coach?

 If you operate a business located in the Kansas City metropolitan area, fill out a short form on our Contact page.
-You will then be contacted by UMKC SBTDC to access services and obtain assistance.
+You will then be contacted by staff to access services and obtain assistance.
 Calling our office is not the best or fastest way to speak to a counselor.
-If you are a Missouri business in another part of the state, visit MissouriBusiness.net to find the SBTDC office nearest you.
+If you are a Missouri business in another part of the state, visit MissouriBusiness.net to find the SBDC office nearest you.

 Is there a fee for your services?

 Our business coaching services are provided without charge.
-SBTDC is funded in part by federal and state tax dollars and training programs are subsidized, making them either free or affordable.
+Funded in part by federal and state tax dollars our training programs are subsidized, making them either free or affordable.

 What do I need to know about training in ELEVATIONLAB?

 All your ELEVATIONLAB related questions can be answered right here.
 The first place to go after you have all your answers, is our calendar and click on the class you would like to take.
 Registration with payment or application will be available on each training page.

 Do you still offer fasttrac classes?